 Teaching your children to clean is important for parents.
 But WHEN is the best time to teach your children to clean?

 Since becoming a mom, I’ve noticed a lot of age-appropriate chore charts for children.
-Supposedly my 2- and 3-year-olds were able to put their toys away, dress themselves, clean up spills, help clear the table, make their beds, and start to help with cooking.
+Supposedly my 2- and 3-year-olds should have been able to:

 Here’s the reality check, though.
 When I would start to feel like my bright babies must be falling behind developmentally because they didn’t or couldn’t do those chores, I realized the chores just might be absolutely ridiculous.

-Whenever I would try to introduce and enforce those cleaning chores, my young children could have cared less.
+Whenever I tried to introduce and enforce those cleaning chores, my young children could have cared less.